nvBench 2.0: Resolving Ambiguity in Text-to-Visualization through Stepwise Reasoning: Abstract

 \section{Abstract}

-Natural Language to Visualization (\nlvis) enables users to create visualizations from natural language queries, making data insights more accessible.
+Text-to-Visualization (\nlvis) enables users to create visualizations from natural language queries, making data insights more accessible.
 However, \nlvis faces challenges in interpreting ambiguous queries, as users often express their visualization needs in imprecise language.
 To address this challenge, we introduce \dataset, a new benchmark designed to evaluate \nlvis systems in scenarios involving ambiguous queries. \dataset includes 7,878 natural language queries and 24,076 corresponding visualizations, derived from 780 tables across 153 domains.
 It is built using a controlled ambiguity-injection pipeline that generates ambiguous queries through a reverse-generation workflow.
 By starting with unambiguous seed visualizations and selectively injecting ambiguities, the pipeline yields multiple valid interpretations for each query, with each ambiguous query traceable to its corresponding visualization through step-wise reasoning paths.
 We evaluate various Large Language Models (LLMs) on their ability to perform ambiguous \nlvis tasks using \dataset.
 We also propose \model, an LLM-based model trained on \dataset, which enhances performance in ambiguous scenarios through step-wise preference optimization.
 Our results show that \model outperforms all baselines, setting a new state-of-the-art for ambiguous \nlvis tasks.
+Our source code and data are available at \url{https://nvbench2.github.io/}.